Last Updated on March 21, 2021 by Shaun Snapp

 So we have established that Minsky could be wrong — but what is a question is could Minky be right.
-Commenters seem to assume that Minsky was proven right in some area, and they are only finding an area where he was wrong.
+Commenters seem to assume that Minsky was proven right in some areas, and they are only finding an area where he was wrong.

 I found it very difficult to find anything written that was critical of Minsky.
-Many discussions around Minsky seem to have more to do with what a colourful person he was, how playful he was, or his penchant for Hawaiian shirts, rather than whether what he said would happen even came true.
+Many discussions around Minsky seem to have more to do with what a colorful person he was, how playful he was, or his penchant for Hawaiian shirts, rather than whether what he said would happen even came true.

 The following is a typical quotation of those that interacted with Minsky.

 During our talks, Minsky proved to be a fascinating conversationalist, with an engaging sense of humour and a luminous smile.
 He has one of the clearest minds I have ever encountered, and he is capable of elucidating the most complicated ideas in simple language—something that is possible only if one has a total mastery of the ideas. – The New Yorker

 The numerous articles mentioning Minsky’s personality traits indicate that we are still estimating people to a great degree by making us feel about ourselves and whether what they are proposing is true.